-Our water is taken from the Cosumnes River at Granlees Dam and pumped into Calero, Chesbro, and Clementia Reservoirs from November 1 until May 31 of each year.
-The stored water is used throughout the year for the needs of the community.
-These Reservoirs work as large settlement basins before the water is transferred to the Water Treatment Plant at the foot of the Chesbro Reservoir Dam.
+The water for Rancho Murieta comes from the Cosumnes River at Granlees Dam and pumped into Calero, Chesbro and Clementia Reservoirs from November 1st until May 31st of each year.
+These Reservoirs work as large settlement basins before the water is transferred to the Water Treatment Plant.